NedzadDonlagic04/pr-3-visual-studio-practice/WinFormsCalculator/README.md

 You can see the mappings below if you are curious:
 - 0 - 9 => Good ol' numbers
 - +, -, \*, /, %, = => Speak for themselves I feel
+- Enter => Is mapped to perform the same as the = button
 - . => Makes every new number be after the decimal point
 - E or e => Is mapped to CE
 - C or c => Is mapped to C